The Modern Resume Formatting and Design

 It’s the psychological weight of knowing that a human brain makes a judgment in less than a second.
 You feel like you are being forced to enter a beauty pageant you never signed up for, just to get a job as an accountant or a coder.

 "I am not 'selling my looks.'
 I am providing a cultural data point.
-By following the local custom, I am signaling that I am a low-friction hire who understands how things work here.
+Following the local custom signals that I am a low-friction hire who understands how things work here.
 My photo is just a logo for the 'Brand of Me'."

 To bypass the anxiety of being judged on your physical appearance, stop viewing the photo as a "picture of you."
 Instead, use the Professional Avatar mental model.
 In video games, an "avatar" is a tool designed to fit into a specific world to achieve a goal.
 Your resume photo is not a reflection of your soul, your beauty, or your worth; it is a functional tool designed to signal "I understand the cultural norms of this workplace."